HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   CDS
     :   coding DNA sequence, a sequence translated in to an amino acid sequence (protein).

+*   chimeric transcript
+    :   a transcript (RNA molecule) composed of transcript segments from two or more genes.

 *   chimerism
     :   the occurrence in one individual of two or more cell populations, derived from different zygotes, with different sequences (based on [MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism){:target="\_blank"}).
 Opposite of mosaicism.